isaacs/node-v0.x-archive/doc/api/zlib.markdown

 that is, 32K for windowBits=15 (default value) plus a few kilobytes for small objects.

-This is in addition to the internal output buffer of size `chunkSize`, which defaults to 16KB.
+This is in addition to a single internal output slab buffer of size `chunkSize`, which defaults to 1MB.